GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 When in normal operation, the build-in led blinks briefly every 8 second.
 When the Model II is not connected or powered off the built-in led blinks fast at 4 Hertz to indicate an abnormal situation.
+In this situation the Arduino will still transmit characters using the DIN connection.
+It does not check the BUSY* line.
+This allows checking of the workings with a Tandy computer connected.

 **Hardware**